crux888/minecraft-mazes-makecode/README.md

 ## Frequently asked questions

-**What’s the most difficult maze to solve?**
-A glass maze with no torches.
+**What’s the most difficult maze to solve?** A glass maze with no torches.
 Seriously, try it…

-**Can I use the code with my students in a lesson?**
-Please, please do.
+**Can I use the code with my students in a lesson?** Please, please do.
 You can have a lot of fun talking about how the mazes are built and solved without needing to understand every line of code.

-**Can I share the code with others?**
+**Can I share the code with others?** Sure.
-Sure.
 Please give them the link to this GitHub page and then they’ll always be able to download the latest version with any updates.

-**Can I modify the code slightly, call it my own, and then sell it?**
-Er, no. Please read the license. ✌️
+**Can I modify the code slightly, call it my own, and then sell it?** Er, no. Please read the license. ✌️

+**Could the code be improved?** Sure, it could probably be a bit shorter in places but I wanted to make it easy for kids to understand what's going on.

 ***